BayAreaLegalTech/bayarealegaltech.github.io/about.md

 As you have probably figured out, Bay Area Legal Technology, or BALT, is about legal technology...in the Bay Area.

 This is an **informal meetup group** that gets together several times per year.
-Often we meet at a bar, and sometimes a law firm or company will host an event where people can present.
+Sometimes we meet at a bar and swap stories.
+Sometimes a law firm or company will host an event where people present their latest projects.

 Everyone is welcome, as long as you conduct yourself civilly.
 Please see our [Code of Conduct](/conduct).